Christmas Eve Sermonettes

 God’s love seen in Mary’s Son our Savior moves us to redirect our lives off of self and on to God and when that happens our entire life focus shifts, life isn’t about me and my wants, it’s about God and what He wants.
 Life is about serving this God who has come to serve and save us.
 And how so?
 Christmas is a time of giving.
 People are often generously giving of their money for gifts or charity, but one of your most valuable possessions is time.
 You can get money back, but you can’t get time back.

 May this Christmas message move each of us to use our time like Mary to ponder and treasure God’s grace by hearing His Word and may we use our time not to serve ourselves but to serve those people God places in our lives.
-May this message that we considered again this evening move each of us to react with ponder God’s incredible grace!
+Yes, Mary’s Son, Our Savior refocuses our lives!